cometapp/engine/content/article2/main.md

 [^1]: Synonym sets

-[^2]: [C. Szegedy and al. (2016)](http://arxiv.org/abs/1602.07261) developed a pure (ie without residual block) Inception V4 and an Inception-ResNet V2 model which uses inception modules and residual blocks.
+[^2]: [C. Szegedy and al. (2016)](http://arxiv.org/abs/1602.07261) developed a pure (i.e. without residual block) Inception V4 and an Inception-ResNet V2 model which uses inception modules and residual blocks.
 The aforementioned Inception V4 is the Inception-ResNet V2 providing the best performances.

 Tags: review, CNN, difficult